Skip to content

 );

-This option is allow to add some meta information for endpoint.
+This option allows to add some meta information for endpoint.

 Example: